 B i o g r a p h y

 Katherine is a keen chamber musician and has performed with various ensembles at St John’s Smith Square, LSO St Luke’s, the National Gallery and the British Museum, and has recorded at Abbey Road Studios.
-She performs regularly in several chamber groups including the Viella Duo, a violin and viola duo, specialising in lesser known works for this interesting combination.
-She was chosen to take part in the London Sinfonietta Academy 2017, where she rehearsed and performed alongside players of the London Sinfonietta, the world’s leading contemporary music ensemble.
-Katherine also took part in the Lucerne Festival Academy 2018, where she rehearsed contemporary orchestral, ensemble and chamber music repertoire before performing at the Lucerne Festival, as well as in the Elbphilharmonie in Hamburg.
+In 2019 she participated in a residency at Snape Maltings with Illuminate Women’s Music, before touring the UK and recording a concert for the BBC Radio 3 New music show.
+In 2017 she was chosen to take part in the London Sinfonietta Academy, where she performed alongside players of the London Sinfonietta, the world’s leading contemporary music ensemble.
+Katherine also took part in the Lucerne Festival Academy 2018, where she rehearsed contemporary orchestral, ensemble and chamber music repertoire before performing at the Lucerne Festival, as well as at the Elbphilharmonie in Hamburg.